Asher-1/ACloudViewer/plugins/core/Standard/qPythonRuntime/docs/getting_started.rst

 .. code:: Python

-    # cvcorelib contains definitions of tools, such as Cloud2Cloud distance,
+    # cccorelib contains definitions of tools, such as Cloud2Cloud distance,
     # sampling algorithm, etc
-    import cvcorelib
+    import cccorelib

     # pycc contains definitions of data structures and other things,
     # the most important being getting the current running CC instance